-The Company holds a 100% interest in the Munro Lake gold property in a joint venture with Shane Resources Ltd. (Shane Resources Ltd. retains a 10% net profit interest).
+The Company holds a 100% interest in the Munro Lake gold property (Shane Resources Ltd. retains a 10% net profits interest).
 The Munro Lake property consists of mineral dispositions covering 2,489 hectares located approximately 128 kilometers northeast of La Ronge, Saskatchewan.
 The Company's initial 51% interest in the property was acquired from Shore Gold Inc. in 2004 in exchange for shares of the Company and has increased based on Shane Resources non-participation in past exploration programs.
 The Munro gold property is located 7 kilometers from a producing gold mine and is on trend with other known gold mineralized zones in the area.